krishaamer/green-filter-research/research/literature/sustainability.md

 -   Bailey & Eggereide (2020) shows how the Norwegian government plans to increase salmon production 5x by 2050.
 How can this be sustainable?

+-   Van Wassenaer et al. (2023) Compares use cases for blockchains in enhancing traceability, transparency and cleaning up the supply chain.
+There are several technologies for tracking goods from shipping chain with OriginTrail, including OriginTrail, Bext360, Everledger, Provenance.

+-   Dutta et al. (2020)

+-   Neethirajan & Kemp (2021)

+-   Ray (2023) comprehensive overview of Web3

+-   Ashraf & Heavey (2023)

+-   Patel et al. (2023)

 ## Climate Anxiety {#climate-anxiety}

 Design to reduce climate anxiety